Island Guide: What To Eat, Drink And Do In Lamma Island

 Lamma Island Family Trail

-Connecting Yung Shue Wan and So Ku Wan—both can be reached by a ferry from Central—the Lamma Island Family Trail has everything you need for a Hong Kong island getaway.
+Connecting Yung Shue Wan and So Ku Wan—with both able to be reached by a ferry from Central—the Lamma Island Family Trail has everything you need for a Hong Kong island getaway.

 Whether you choose to start from Yung Shue Wan or Sok Kwu Wan depends on the ferry schedule, your choice of activities and dining preference.
 We’d recommend starting the hike from Sok Kwu Wan, as the ferry schedule for Yung Shue Wan to Central is more frequent than that of Sok Kwu Wan.
 This also means you will have ample time to explore Yung Shue Wan where most restaurants, bars and shops are located after the hike.